 - Austrian Competition and Austrian Video Music Award (39 videos shortlisted across both competitions)

 2020 dates and tickets

 The dates for the next festival are May 28 to June 2, 2020.
-The event will take place online only, thanks to the Coronavirus problem.
+The event will take place online only this year.

 So, in 2020, there will be no cinema showings.
 In previous years, you would typically buy tickets either at the box office of the relevant cinema just before a showing or online in advance through the Vienna Shorts website.